La Liga: Raphinha double helps Barcelona overcome resilient Osasuna

 - list 4 of 4Messi’s tour of India begins with fans throwing bottles, stadium vandalised

-Barcelona dominated from the outset, enjoying an eye-watering 80% possession and firing 24 shots compared to just three from Osasuna.
+Barcelona dominated from the outset, enjoying an eye-watering 80 percent possession and firing 24 shots compared with just three from Osasuna.

 However, the visitors’ disciplined five-man defensive line, combined with several outstanding saves from goalkeeper Sergio Herrera, frustrated the home side for much of the match.